syncfusion-content/wpf-docs/wpf/Diagram/Nodes.md

 Node is used to visually represent any UIElements using Content property.
 You can host any content inside the node using the Content property.
 Node supports control template too, by defined template for the nodes, business object can be assigned as Node’s Content and the template will look after how to present the business object.

-> Note: A Node can have both Content and Shape at the same time, doing so Content will be placed over the Shape.
+N> A Node can have both Content and Shape at the same time, doing so Content will be placed over the Shape.

 _Property Table_